 We then sought matching salary histories for those employed within the public institutions covered by Academic Analytics.
 While considerable salary data could conceivably be scraped from the publicly accessible websites that appear in each state, these websites generally provide only historical data that begins after the date of the website’s publication onward.
 Since we require data both pre and post transparency, we solicited access to salary data through official Freedom of Information Law (FOIL) requests to state comptroller offices and individual public universities in all 50 states.
 As a general pattern, only more populous states were able or willing to provide the necessary salary data in a digital format (15).
 From these requests, we obtained yearly employment and salary information for nearly all public university employees in eight states: California, Connecticut, Florida, New York, Pennsylvania, Texas, Virginia, and West Virginia.
-These responses encompassed data from 138 institutions spanning 1997 through 2017 (inclusive, see Table S1.1 for details and exceptions).
+These responses encompassed data from 139 institutions spanning 1997 through 2017 (inclusive, see Table S1.1 for details and exceptions).

 To then merge salary data with productivity data, we developed a matching algorithm based on names and other overlapping individual information (16).
-Our final merged dataset spans 675,830 individual-year observations.
-This includes: 97,839 distinct individuals employed in 138 distinct institutions across 11 broad academic fields.
+Our final merged dataset spans 682,884 individual-year observations.
+This includes: 97,839 distinct individuals employed in 139 distinct institutions across 11 or 25 broad academic fields (depending on the level of aggregation).
 Neither database provided gender information, and we therefore coded gender based on several publicly available first-name dictionaries.
-When the first name did not identify gender with rather high levels of confidence (e.g., Aguilar, Alexis, Casey, Kyle, Ming), we exclude these individuals from those analyses that investigate gender effects.
+When the first name did not identify gender with rather high levels of confidence (e.g., Aguilar, Alexis, Casey, Kyle, Ming), we excluded these individuals from those analyses that investigate gender effects.
 Using this method, we identified 52,016 individuals as men and 28,839 as women.
-For models with both gender and productivity controls, our sample size decreases to 43,400 individuals and 331,355 individual-year observations due to missing gender data and the fact that our observation window for productivity outcomes begins in 2004.
+For models with gender, academic tenure, and productivity controls, our sample size decreases to 44,837 individuals and 338,285 individual-year observations due to missing gender data and the fact that our observation window for productivity outcomes begins in 2004.
 All models including productivity outcomes span 2004-2017.
-All models without productivity outcomes span full range of available data (unless explicitly specified otherwise).
+All models without productivity outcomes span the full range of available data (unless explicitly specified otherwise).
 To account for outliers, in all models, we drop 0.5% of the top and bottom earners and all salaries are expressed in constant 2016 US dollars.
-Finally, we were able to unambiguously identify rank from job titles for 46,572 individuals in seven out of eight states (with an exception of New York).
+Finally, we were able to unambiguously identify rank from job titles for 46,572 individuals in seven out of eight states (with New York, as the exception).
 Given that data limitations constrain us to use a subset of individuals for models that include productivity outcomes, gender, and rank information, as a robustness test we re-run all our analyses presented throughout this paper using the most constrained data – one that features no missing data on any of the variables.
-All our results remain robust on this reduced sample of academics and in the shortened time period.
+All our results remain robust to this reduced sample of academics and to the shortened time period.
 Details on construction of all variables are provided in the supplementary text S1.
 Summary statistics for academics in our final sample are reported in Tables S1.2 and S1.3.